paocarvajal1912/VIXM-Algorithmic-Strategy/README.md

 However, the VIX Index is not investable.
 After we were able to see that it is possible to have capacity of prediction, we wanted to try a security that invest in the VIX.
 We selected ther VIXM because of having the larger history available.
 The next sub-section explains the model on VIXM in more detail.

-#### Now: Adaboost model for VIXM trading strategy
+#### Adaboost model for VIXM trading strategy
 This code is a marchine learning model to predict the sign of the return of the VIXM ETN for the next trading day.

 A series of tickers are defined in a list, and time series of daily prices and volumes are downloaded using the Yahoo Finance API for each of those tickers.
 With the prices, we generate additional time series and seasonal analysis.
-Additionally, to include historical effects of more than one day on the prediction of the value of the VIXM return tomorrow, we calculate principal components of the initial features, and add one week of daily lagged values in the features as well.
+Additionally, to include historical effects of more than one day on the prediction of the VIXM return sign tomorrow, we calculate principal components of the initial features, and add one week of daily lagged values in the features as well.

 The final list of features is as follows:
  * Close prices